datascientistasociety/ServiceManual/ProgramsHandbook/SpeakerInvitation.md

 ## Helpful Things
 It's helpful to submit a casual bio (e.g., do you love dogs? cats? ) and a casual abstract ("Ever wonder...") and a photo of yourself two months ahead of the meeting.

+## Code of Ethics

+All speakers for the Data Scientista Society are asked to abide by the Code of Conduct.
+By agreeing to speak at the Data Scientista Society event, they agree to: